open-resources/physics_bank/content/public/006.Force/Dynamics of Circular Motion/Vehicle around a curve/Vehicle_around_a_curve.md

 ## Part 3

-Solve the equations in Part 1 and Part 2 algebraically to determine the speed of the {{ params_vars_vehicle }}.
+Solve the equations in Part 1 and Part 2 algebraically to determine the speed of the {{ params.vars.vehicle }}.

 Note that it may not be necessary to use every variable.
 Use the following table as a reference for each variable: